-The text message campaign led to a small increase in voter turnout, but it significantly decreased trust in the electoral commission.
+The text message campaign led to a small increase in voter turnout, but it decreased trust in the electoral commission.
 Trust decreased most among voters who experienced election-related violence in their constituency and among voters linked to the party that lost the election for president.
-Overall, the results indicate that raising expectations about the quality of elections comes at a risk of reinforcing distrust and dissatisfaction with democracy if institutions responsible for organizing and supervising elections do not fully deliver on their promises.
+Overall, the results indicate that raising expectations about the quality of elections may reinforce distrust and dissatisfaction with democracy if institutions responsible for organizing and supervising elections do not fully deliver on their promises.

 Voter turnout: Voter turnout increased at polling stations where voters received text messages.
-Receiving any of the three text message treatments increased turnout by between 0.3 and 2 percentage points from a base of 87.7 percent in polling stations where no registered voters received the text messages.
-This effect was driven by the message that provided a basic encouragement to vote.
+Receiving a text message treatment increased turnout by 0.3 percentage points, from a base of 87.7 percent in polling stations where voters received no messages.
+This effect was driven by messages that provided a basic encouragement to vote.

-Trust in the electoral commission: The information campaign significantly decreased trust in the new electoral commission.
-Survey respondents who received any of the messages were 3.6 percentage points less likely to trust in the IEBC, compared to 80 percent of respondents who did not receive any messages.
+Trust in the electoral commission: The information campaign decreased trust in the new electoral commission.
+Survey respondents who received any of the messages were 3.7 percentage points less likely to trust in the IEBC, compared to 80 percent of respondents who did not receive any messages.
 Respondents who received any of the messages were also 2.6 percentage points less likely to report being very satisfied with Kenyan democracy, relative to 32 percent of respondents who did not receive messages.
 These results suggest that the messages interacted with external information on the actual quality of the elections, including the failure of the biometric and electronic system.
-The text messages may have made this external information more relevant to voters and increased expectations about the performance of the IEBC, which then led to greater doubt about the election’s fairness when the election system failed.
+The text messages may have increased expectations about the ability of the IEBC, which then led to greater doubt about the election’s fairness when the election system failed.

-Support for democratic principles: Decreased trust in the IEBC did not debase support for democratic principles; citizens who received the messages remained equally likely to find democracy preferable to any other kind of government, to agree that leaders should be chosen through regular, open, and honest elections and be actively questioned; to agree that all individuals should be permitted to vote; and to disagree with the use of violence in politics.
+Support for democratic principles: Decreased trust in the IEBC did not debase support for democratic principles in general.
+Citizens who received any messages remained equally likely to find democracy preferable to any other kind of government; to agree that leaders should be chosen through regular, open, and honest elections and be actively questioned; to agree that all individuals should be permitted to vote; and to disagree with the use of violence in politics.